-Wine Tasting at Stoller Family Estate in Dayton, Oregon.
-Stoller Winery offers amazing views of the Willamette Valley with your wine tasting of Pinot Noir, Chardonnay and Rosé.
+Wine tasting at Stoller Family Estate in Dayton, Oregon.
+Stoller Winery offers amazing views of the Willamette Valley with your wine tasting.

 Stoller is the one wine club that we just cannot cut out of our lives.
 Why?
 The biggest reason is the pure beauty of Stoller.
 With is sweeping grass lawn, Adirondack chairs, and tire swing in the distance, it’s the perfect spot for a summer picnic.
 If you’re planning a wine tasting trip with kiddos in tow, this is definitely the place for them.
 There’s plenty of room to run around and enjoy the sunshine.

-I love it in the winter too – The large and expansive floor to ceiling windows offer amazing views of the vineyard when the rain is pouring down.
+I love Stoller Winery in the winter too.
+The large and expansive floor to ceiling windows offer amazing views of the vineyard when the rain is pouring down.

 Of course, we can’t leave out the wine – All produced exclusively from their estate vineyard.
 In the warmer months, their rosé is a favorite of mine.
 A perfect patio sipper that pairs well with these Chicken Curry Skewers and fresh vegetables from the farmer’s market.
 When it gets cooler, I’m always turning to their Dundee Hills Pinot Noir – Priced at just $30 a bottle, it’s an impressive Oregon pinot that doesn’t break the bank.
 I love to drink it with this Slow Cooker Osso Buco.
 On movie nights, nothing beats a bottle of their Reserve Chardonnay and a bowl of buttery popcorn.